 Melody and Chord

 This is the technique of combining the chords and melody of a song or composition.
-It is unique to jazz and ultimately requires an extensive chord vocabulary and a firm grip on harmony – the how chords work together, what substitutions, additions, embellishments, etc can be applied.
+It is unique to jazz and ultimately requires an extensive chord vocabulary and a firm grip on harmony – the how of chords work together, what substitutions, additions, embellishments, etc can be applied.